 Many feelings (stimuluses) battle for dominancy.
 The strongest forcibly draws our attention.
 At this juncture, after the feeling, we must insert a pause.
 The feeling brings a message, not a command.
 We shouldn’t ignore these messages; they contain valuable information; but the message, however, isn’t necessarily rallying for the most appropriate action.
 The message is being relayed only by one horse in the herd of many.
 We need to consider other ‘bits and pieces’ of information, receiving guidance from those messages too.

 Life is messy and so is the process of mashing feeling and thought into a unified order.
 Organizing the varieties of emotion is like stacking rocks of various sizes and shapes, not assembling perfectly uniform bricks.
 The piles of our lives will not resemble perfection; but certainly, the piles signify the presence of purposeful labor.

-Full range of Emotions Necessary for a Flourishing Life
+Emotions Necessary for Flourishing

 A flourishing life isn’t experiencing through a few tidy emotions.
 A full range of emotion is optimal—including some negative feelings; discomforting emotions are not maladaptive.
 Negative feelings may signal to stop, slow down, or adapt.
 The healthiest people integrate many emotions into serviceable piles.
 The emotions—nice and naughty—participate in a health dance with external events.
 The biology of our bodies responds to situational demands, adapting and organizing the incoming data, marking memories for future retrieval.